Trending

 What to watch next

-• Supply chain adjustments: Monitor how companies adapt their supply chains to mitigate shortages and manage costs.
+• Supply chain adjustments: Monitor how Samsung and competitors adapt their production strategies to meet rising demand.

-• Price trends: Keep an eye on memory prices and their impact on consumer electronics pricing in the coming months.
+• Pricing trends: Keep an eye on memory chip prices and their impact on consumer electronics.

 Known: